nullikacademy/custom-lobechat/contributing/Basic/Test.md

 # Testing Guide

-LobeChat's testing strategy includes unit testing and end-to-end (E2E) testing.
+OpenGPT's testing strategy includes unit testing and end-to-end (E2E) testing.
 Below are detailed explanations of each type of testing:

 #### TOC